macarthur-lab/matchbox/README.md

 	Content-Type: application/x-www-form-urlencoded

-	And a JSON payload representing a patient. (complete examples below)
+* And a JSON payload when a POST is required. (complete examples below)

-## API endpoints
+## List of API endpoints

 * Patients (one at a time) can be added to the matchmaker system via: